cbrun/cbrun.github.io/syson/index.md

 SysON creates opportunities to connect those ecosystems with SysML v2 rather than treating migration as a single replacement event.
 The project scope explicitly includes integration with Papyrus and Capella.
 The exact approach depends on the engineering objective: exchange models, co-design across languages, reuse method concepts, expose specialized views, or integrate through services.

+For a method-centered view of this relationship, see [Understanding Capella, Arcadia, and their place in MBSE]({{ site.url }}/capella-arcadia/).
+It separates what is already mature in Capella from the exploratory paths toward an Arcadia-oriented SysML v2 experience.

 In our [Open Source MBSE at Scale presentation]({{ site.url }}/talk/IEEE-ISSE25/), Asma Charfi and I described this progression from proven open-source MBSE tools to web-native SysML v2 environments.
 The [MODELS 2024 demonstrations]({{ site.url }}/modeling/models2024/) provide a more concrete view of Sirius Web and SysON in action.

 ## How to evaluate SysON